 The Department maintains a collegial and friendly environment for students and faculty alike.
 Our graduate students are very active and coordinate many of our events.
 The Graduate Students’ Symposium, which have been organized by our students for 40 years, has attracted international attendance and widespread acclaim.
 The active engagement of our graduate students in social and scientific activities strengthens our Departmental community and greatly enhances the graduate experience.

-On behalf of my colleagues, I encourage you to consider the Department of Chemistry at the University at Buffalo.
-Please do not hesitate to contact me if I can provide additional information or perspective.
+On behalf of my colleagues, I encourage you to make UB Chemistry a part of your journey.
+Please do not hesitate to contact me if I can provide additional information or perspective on our department.